timktsang/timktsang.github.io/_pages/about.md

 Openings
 ======
 I am recruiting MPhil/PhD students, post-doctoral fellows and research assistants.
 Inquiries are welcome.
-If you are interested in our research and in joining our group, please email me at matklab@hku.hk with your CV, and academic transcript.
+If you are interested in our research and in joining our group, please email me at timkltsang@gmail.com with your CV, and academic transcript.

 ------